-- 1. Base Case: The Base Case consists of the primary legislation (including relevant provisions of the EP Act and the EP Regulations that are expected to commence on 1 July 2021) and the policy objective of EPA as the primary regulator of WEF turbine noise. - 2.
-Option 1 Direct regulation: Additional industry specific direct regulation introduced as an amendment to the incoming EP Regulations that prescribes what constitutes compliance with the GED and unreasonable noise provisions. - 3.
-Option 2 Permits: A permissions scheme is developed alongside the incoming legislation that allows EPA to issue permits for WEFs prescribing conditions which represent reasonably practicable requirements to minimise the risk of harm.
+- 1. Base Case: The Base Case consists of the primary legislation (including relevant provisions of the EP Act and the EP Regulations that have commenced on 1 July 2021) and the policy objective of EPA as the primary regulator of WEF turbine noise.1 - 2.
+Option 1 Direct regulation: Additional industry specific direct regulation introduced as an amendment to the EP Regulations that prescribes what constitutes compliance with the GED and unreasonable noise provisions. - 3.
+Option 2 Permits: A permissions scheme is developed alongside the EP Act that allows EPA to issue permits for WEFs prescribing conditions which represent reasonably practicable requirements to minimise the risk of harm.